iszczesniak/cpp/memory/index.md

 and *read-write*.

-The read-only memory stores the code of the program (i.e., the processor instructions), and the static data (e.g., string literals).
+The read-only memory stores the code of the program (i.e., the processor instructions), and the const data known at compile time, e.g., string literals.
 This memory is shared by all processes of the same program, which can be a substantial saving for a large program run in a large number (e.g., a web server).

 An *unprivileged* task (a *privileged* task is a kernel task, i.e., a task of an operating system) cannot do anything that could disturb the